Watch Canada's short track speed skaters compete at Beijing 2022 | CBC Sports

 Watch Canada's short track speed skaters compete at Beijing 2022

-Live action from the Capital Indoor Stadium includes the women's 1,000-metres, men's 500m heats and men's 5,000m relay semifinals.
+Action from the Capital Indoor Stadium begins on Sunday at 6 a.m.
+ET and includes the men's 500-metres quarter-finals, semifinals and finals, plus the women's 5,000m relay final.

-Alyson Charles (Montreal), and Courtney Sarault (Moncton, N.B.) will race the 1,000, while teammates Maxime Laoun (Montreal), Jordan Pierre-Gilles (Sherbrooke, Que.) and Steven Dubois (Terrebonne, Que.) will contest the 500.

 For full results from this event, refresh this page following the end of the live stream.